 Hastings College Lecture Series Student Symposium

-The Mission of the Hastings College Lecture Series (HCLS) Student Symposium Committee focuses on one topic and brings to campus a variety of speakers, performers and experiences related to the current year’s theme.
+The Hastings College Lecture Series (HCLS) Student Symposium Committee focuses on one topic and brings to campus a variety of speakers, performers and experiences each year.
+The 2022 theme is “The New Americana.”

 All talks are in French Memorial Chapel.
-A detailed schedule and speaker bios are below.

 Detailed Schedule and Speaker Bios